fedeb95/burp-cli/README.md

   -r REQUEST, --request REQUEST
                         Path of the file containing a request -c PLACEHOLDER, --payload-positions-char PLACEHOLDER
-                        Character used to identify payload positions in the request -p PAYLOAD, --payload PAYLOAD
+                        Character used to identify payload positions in the request.
+Defaults to '~' -p PAYLOAD, --payload PAYLOAD
                         Path of the file containing payloads
 ```